daveliepmann/uruk/README.md

 In your namespace: `(:require [uruk.core :as uruk])`.
 (I also like `ur` as an alias, for brevity.
 Delightfully, Ur is another [ancient city-state with ties to the origins of written documents](https://en.wikipedia.org/wiki/Ur).)

 ## Usage
+To play around with Uruk locally, you'll need to install and configure MarkLogic on your machine per the [documentation](https://docs.marklogic.com/guide/installation/procedures#id_28962).
+If you're going to run `lein test`, make sure you expose the necessary ports and create the `test-admin` user with sufficient permissions.

 For ease of replication, the examples below are also in `/src/uruk/examples/readme.clj`.

 Basic usage takes the form of: